neonichu/extending-xcode/presentation/presentation.md

 # Agenda

 - Xcode
-- Using plugins
+- Use plugins
-- Developing your own plugin
+- Develop your own plugin

 ![](agenda.jpg)